Sykes Enterprises

-Sykes Enterprises, Inc., stylized as SYKES, is an American multinational business process outsourcing provider headquartered in Tampa, Florida.
-The company provides business process outsourcing (BPO) services, IT consulting, and IT-enabled services, such as technical support and customer service.
+Sykes Enterprises, Inc. (stylized as SYKES) was an American multinational business process outsourcing provider headquartered in Tampa, Florida.
+The company provided business process outsourcing (BPO) services, IT consulting, and IT-enabled services, such as technical support and customer service.

+In 2021, Sitel Group acquired Sykes for $2.2 billion.
+In March 2023, Sitel and Sykes fully merged to form Foundever.

 History

-Sykes was founded in 1977 by John H. Sykes in Charlotte, North Carolina to provide engineering and design services to large corporations.
+Sykes was founded in 1977 by John H. Sykes in Charlotte, North Carolina, to provide engineering and design services to large corporations.
 Companies such as IBM, AT&T, and Texas Instruments were among Sykes' first clients.
-By 1990, the company had 1,000 employees, 20 offices, and $55 million in annual revenue.

 In 1992, the company moved into the customer service business by purchasing Jones Technologies, a call center company based in Sterling, Colorado.

 In 1993, Sykes relocated its corporate headquarters from Charlotte to Tampa, Florida.

 Sykes became a publicly traded company in 1996.
 The company was listed on NASDAQ under the stock symbol SYKE.

 David Grimes, a former AT&T executive, was named president of Sykes in 1998.
 John Sykes remained CEO and chairman.
 In 2000, Grimes became president and CEO.
 However, after 3 months, Grimes resigned and Sykes returned as president and CEO.

 Charles Sykes, John Sykes' son, became president and CEO of the company in 2004.
-Charles had been with the company 17 years prior to assuming his father's position.
+Charles had been with the company 17 years before assuming his father's position.